Plusnet Assist is instant technical support on your computer desktop and it's free for all Plusnet Broadband and Plusnet Fibre users.

 Plusnet Assist can setup (or repair problems with) Plusnet email accounts in Microsoft software such as Outlook, Outlook Express and Windows Live Mail.

-New accounts are set up to use POP3 and SMTP authentication (with the same login details used on your inbound POP3 server).
-This lets you send and receive email from any Internet connection (We don't recommend using public Wi-Fi hotpots to check or send email.
-Find out more in our Wireless security guide)
+Plusnet Assist will also set up your email software to use SMTP authentication.
+This lets you send and receive email from any Internet connection.
+Please note: we don't recommend using public Wi-Fi hotpots to check or send email.
+Find out more in our Wireless security guide.

 Plusnet Assist won't setup accounts, change or repair settings if you use IMAP or your own domain.